 - Strong Finish.
 As her time came to a close she has continued to work hard in the community for a strong finish or what we call an 'honorable departure'.

-As part of your internship we ask you to pick a ‘focus’ activity that will be your personal contribution to the Hedonisia Community.
-This can be Mind, Body or Heart based work that you can do by yourself.
+However, as part of your internship we ask you to pick a ‘focus’ activity that will be your personal contribution to the Hedonisia Community.

 - BODY Work: Focus on Gardens, Tree Farming, Community Repairs, Landscaping & Beautification.